Ryuse/ip/docs/README.md

 - `event`: Add an event task.
 - `list`: List all tasks.
 - `find`: Find tasks by keyword.
-- `upcoming`: Find tasks by end time.
+- `upcomingOn`: Find tasks by end time.
 - `delete`: Delete a task.
 - `mark`: Mark a task as complete.
 - `unmark`: Mark a task as incomplete.